compbiozurich/UZH-BIO392/course-results/2020/Fatmanur-Kilic/FileFormats.md

 - binary
 - compressed version of SAM
 - not human readable, must be converted to another format (e.g. SAM) in order to make sense to humans
-- contain a header section and an alignment section
+- contains a header section and an alignment section
   -	Header: Contains information about the entire file, such as sample name, sample length, and alignment method
   - Alignments: Contains read name, read sequence, read quality, alignment information, and custom tags.